AdobeDocs/commerce-learn.en/help/io-events/conditional-events.md

 * Learn about conditional events
 * Learn proper usage for new XML file io_events.xml
-* Learn how to setup conditional events
+* Learn how to configure conditional events
 * Defining rules for use in conditional events
 * Learn how to register events in the Commerce instances PHP file